penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-previousto.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/previousTo
 ```

-Indicates that this session should be assigned in a previous day to the sessions of the list.
-It is a strict condition.
+This indicates that this class unit must be allocated on a previous day to the class units in the list.
+This is a strict condition.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |